Why Employers Should Care About Mental Health In The Workplace

 You’ll never eliminate stress from the workplace completely, but there are ways in which companies can help manage this.

-- Recognise hard work (and stress) - words of encouragement and acknowledgement go a long way.
+- Recognise hard work (and stress) - words of encouragement and acknowledgement really do go a long way.

-- Offer more time away from work - at Flexa, we offer 45 days’ annual leave; other flexible companies such as Farfetch, Cronofy and Paddle also offer additional or unlimited holidays.
+- Offer more time away from work - at Flexa; we offer 45 days’ annual leave; other flexible companies like Cronofy and Paddle also offer additional or unlimited holidays to offer an improved work-life balance.

 - Be realistic with deadlines - no matter how great a person might be at their job, they need the time to complete it.
 Be realistic and discuss deadlines directly with employees before communicating to clients or others on deliverables.

-- Provide support - lack of support can make employees feel alone and undervalued.
+- Provide support - lack of support can make employees feel alone and undervalued and as a result can often result in losing talent.

-- Eliminate blame culture - employees can often feel afraid if they make a mistake; it’s important to remember we're all human and all make mistakes and need to do so in order to learn and progress.
+- Eliminate blame culture - employees can often feel afraid if they make a mistake; it’s important to remember we're all human and all make mistakes; it's something we all have to go through to learn and progress.